Hospitality Training News and Guides

 How to Become a Licensee in NSW

-Job Trainer Australia is one of the few approved online training providers delivering these courses on behalf of Liquor & Gaming NSW.
+Completing Licensee Training (LT) or Advanced Licensee Training (ALT) is mandatory for most licensees, approved managers, and club secretaries in NSW.
+Job Trainer Australia is an approved online training provider delivering these courses on behalf of Liquor & Gaming NSW.

 Who Needs to Complete Licensee Training?